 See more about the in-depth look at lap band surgery by clicking here.

-During Sleeve Gastrectomy surgery, the surgeon laproscopically removes 2/3 of the stomach leaving a narrow tube (sleeve) of stomach.
+During sleeve gastrectomy surgery, the surgeon laparoscopically removes 2/3 of the stomach leaving a narrow tube (sleeve) of stomach.
 The intestines remain intact, so that food passes through its normal route.
 This provides for quicker sense of fullness and decreased appetite, which reduces the amount of food you eat and thus the calories consumed.